Kangchup

 Kangchup is a village in the Lamshang subdivision of Imphal West district, in the Indian state of Manipur.
-The village and nearby hamlets were impacted by the ethnic violence that started in Manipur in May 2023.
+The village and nearby hamlets were impacted by the Meitei–Kuki ethnic violence that started in Manipur in May 2023.
 By reports from 2024 to 2025, some people began to return, and rehabilitation efforts were underway.

 Geography

 Kangchup is located within the Lamshang subdivision of Imphal West district.
-The village is accessible via local district roads which connect to the broader Imphal–Kangchup–Tamenglong corridor.
+The village is accessible via local district roads which connect to the broader Imphal–Kangchup Road.
+An existing project aims to extend it to Tamenglong.